What Can I Use As A Base Coat For Nails?

 Nail dehydrator removes grease from your nails and makes them easier for your polish to adhere to.
 As we mentioned, you can also use a dehydrator on your nails if you run out of base coat, so it makes for a great alternative option.

-That said, you won't need to use a dehydrator unless you're doing gel or acrylic nails, so don't worry about getting it for regular polish.
+You won't need to use a dehydrator unless you're doing gel or acrylic nails, so don't worry about getting it for regular polish.

 Should I Use Nail Primer Before Polish?

-Ejiubas Nail Prep Dehydrator and Primer
+modelones Nail Dehydrator and Primer

 Does Base Coat Make Nail Polish Last Longer?